-Omega-6 is an essential fatty acid that the human body cannot make on its own.
+Omega-6 fatty acid is an essential fatty acid that the human body cannot make on its own.
 It’s a polyunsaturated fatty acid, which means it has multiple double bonds.
 The fatty acid plays a crucial part in brain and heart function, besides contributing to their normal development and growth.
 Primary omega-6 fat sources are seeds, nuts, legumes, dairy, grains, corn oil, soy oil, canola oil, and margarine.
 Omega-6 deficiency, which is not common, could cause irritated, dry skin or eczema, water loss, drying eyes, hair loss, high cholesterol and arthritis.
 Kidney damage, growth issues, sterility, miscarriage and behavior issues are the more serious problems that could occur due to omega-6 deficiency.

 Unlike omega-3 fat, omega-6 is not as sought after as omega-6 fatty acid because there is already sufficient amounts of omega-6 in the modern diet, as it’s found in most cooking oils.
 This is not the case with omega-3.
 Therefore, the aforementioned health conditions are unlikely to affect most people.
 Generally, a normal American diet comprises 14-25 times more omega-6 fatty acid than omega-3 fatty acid.
 In fact, most people in America are guilty of not maintaining a healthy omega-3 and omega-6 fat ratio.
 The ideal ratio should be 1:1, but it is now much higher in favor of omega-6.